• HOME

 how to organize clothes by color

 I like to keep patterns in with the solids but I organized the short sleeve dresses with the patterns at the end to give you an example.
-Also, I like to organize sleeveless first, then short sleeve dresses, long sleeve dresses, and last all long dresses.
+Also, I like to organize sleeveless first, then short sleeves, long sleeves, and last all long dresses.

 How to Make your Closet Look Pretty and Organized